erwulff/lth_thesis_project/README.md

 The project can be divided in two parts.
 One where the jet 4-momentum is compressed to three variables using a 3D latent space AE and one where 27 different jet variables are compressed into a varying number of latent space dimension.

+Due to size contraints the actual data files I used are not included in this GitHub repository.

 ## Data preprocessing